Use Case Example of an Industrial Machine - a Niehoff MSM Draw Box

-If you download the MOBILE app on your phone or tablet (it is free), you can view the project using a mobile device by scanning the QR code with your device's normal camera and then tapping on the link displayed.
+If you download the Adobe Aero mobile app on your iPhone or iPad (it is free), you can view the project by scanning the QR code with your device's normal camera and then tapping on the link displayed.

 OR, if you download the Adobe Aero Desktop app (it is free), you can click this link to view the project in Augmented Reality:

 OR, if you'd like to see a video of this AR scene, along with some of the best Instructional Design content I've made, head over to my Projects Page.
 To view my Projects Page, you must have the password, as some of the content there is for an employer who does not want the content made public.
 If you're considering hiring me, please ask for the password.

 I created this simple 2D illustration solar system in AR for my children.